rohanbatrain/knowledge-base/docs/Developement-Setup/Owned-Devices/Laptops/MSI/2024/January/Micron-Drive/Garuda-Linux.md

 How?

 According to garuda forum, i had to chroot and update the grub using `update-grub` but as usual my life is not simple as that.
 I had to disable os-prober because it was trying to add an entry of my lxc container from proxmox, which is resulting grub to be stuck on that line forever, adding ubuntu-lts 20.04.
 So for its prevention i had to disable it.
 Then i proceeded to updated the system using garuda-update. it has a hell lot of pgp errors so i had to enter 4 lines in order to fix that.
 You can find those [here](https://raw.githubusercontent.com/rohanbatrain/scripts/main/OS-Specific/Garuda/Post-Installation/00-Post-Install.sh)

+## Post Installation

+### Copying required directories

+I've taken some backups to external storage, restoring those is the first step.

+1. Projects